neomutt/neomutt.github.io/_person/guiniol.md

 Hello, I'm guiniol.

 Over the years, I've contributed code to a number of projects, whenever there's something I'm missing in the software.
-Neomutt is the first time I'd like to stick around for longer.
+NeoMutt is the first time I'd like to stick around for longer.
 That's thanks to the welcoming community and especially [FlatCap](/person/flatcap).
 Don't be scared to give it a go too, we don't bite.